gordonrl/mcc-carpools/README.md

 The basic idea of this software is to make creating carpools as fair as possible through as much randomization as possible.
 When I wrote this (the summer before the 2023-2024 school year) the EBoard (The Haddie Ketzenberger Administration) decided that the most fair choice was to **only create carpools for 6:45 departures on Tuesdays and Thursdays, and 9:45 for Sundays, reduce the likelyhood of someone being in a car twice in one week if there are others who have not already been selected, and to give dues paying members priority** So if anyone asks, that's how this system works.

-Once again, congratulations, and if you have any questions feel free to email me at gordonrl@umich.edu
+Once again congratulations, and if you have any questions feel free to email me at gordonrl@umich.edu

 # How to use
-1. Start by following the steps up to and including "Select a Python interpreter" here: https://code.visualstudio.com/docs/python/python-tutorial.
-This will either be a lot to do or a little depending on your prior coding experience.
+## Setup
+***These only have to be done once -- your first time setting up the program***

-2. Download this program from GitHub (Here's the link if you're reading this on Google Docs: https://github.com/gordonrl/mcc-carpools) and store it wherever you want on your computer as long as you can access it.
-To do this press "<> Code>" then "Download ZIP"
+1. Download this program from GitHub (Here's the link if you're reading this on Google Docs: https://github.com/gordonrl/mcc-carpools) and store it wherever you want on your computer as long as you can access it.
+To do this press "<> Code" then "Download ZIP

-***STEPS 1 AND 2 ONLY HAVE TO BE DONE ONCE -- ON YOUR FIRST TIME SETTING UP THE PROGRAM***
+2. Follow the steps up to and including "Select a Python interpreter" here: https://code.visualstudio.com/docs/python/python-tutorial.
+This is pretty short but it will be longer and a little more confusing if you don't have coding experience.
+Just type what it tells you to type where it tells you to type it and you should be fine. **For the section titled "Start VS Code in a workspace folder" open mcc_carpools (the file you downloaded in step one) rather than creating a new one like they say to.**

+## Standard Usage
-3. Open VSCode, select "Open" on the welcome screen and navigate to the download from the previous step.
-If you already have a project open on VSCode either do "file"->"new window" to open the program but keep your previous project open or "file"->"open folder" to just open this program (This is on mac, I'm not entirely sure how this part would work on Windows unfortunately).
+1. **You can skip this step if you already have mcc_carpools open in VSCode** Open VSCode, select "Open" on the welcome screen and navigate to the download from the previous step.
+If you already have a project open on VSCode either do "file"->"new window" to open the program but keep your previous project open or "file"->"open folder" to just open this program (This is on mac, I'm not familiar with VSCode file navigation on windows).

 TODO: FINISH WRITING